-Land Sale No.9 pertains to an assembly of three properties totalling 37,496 square feet on the northwest corner of West 11th Avenue and Birch Street in the Fairview neighbourhood of Vancouver.
+Land Sale No. 9 pertains to an assembly of three properties totalling 37,496 square feet on the northwest corner of West 11th Avenue and Birch Street in the Fairview neighbourhood of Vancouver.
 At the time of the sale, the overall property was improved with a rental conversion dwelling and two low-rise apartment buildings.
 Polygon is proposing a 12-storey high-rise development with a maximum floor area of 54,369 square feet.
 The properties were assembled in August 2005 for \$11,973,002, which yields a time-adjusted rate of \$246.73 per square foot buildable at the maximum 1.45 FSR.
 The purchaser contemplates a high-rise development on the site, which will provide very good views to units on the upper floors.
-Along with the higher subject FSR, this phenomenon will offset, to a greater or lesser extent, the superior subject setting.
-I regard the \$246.73 per buildable square foot as a useful indicator for the subject.
+This phenomenon will offset, to a greater or lesser extent, the superior subject setting and the higher comparable FSR.
+I regard the \$246.73 per buildable square foot as a slightly high indicator for the subject.

-Pending Land Sale No.10 pertains to the December 2005 contract for a 17,250 net square feet property on the south side of West 8th Avenue, between Yew Street and Arbutus Street in the Kitsilano neighbourhood.
+Pending Land Sale No. 10 pertains to the December 2005 contract for a 17,250 net square feet property on the south side of West 8th Avenue, between Yew Street and Arbutus Street in the Kitsilano neighbourhood.
 At the time of the sale, the property was improved with a three-storey, wood frame apartment development constructed in 1966.
 The purchaser is proposing to demolish the existing improvements and construct 18 townhouses with a saleable area of 26,100 square feet and secured underground parking garage measuring 11,000 square feet.
 This proposed development reflects a floor space ratio of 1.51, based on the net site area of 17,250 square feet.
 The offer price was for \$5,700,000, showing adjusted rates of \$232.27 per square foot buildable and \$336,796 per proposed unit.
-After considering the settings of subject and comparable, the higher subject FSR and the prime subject waterfront setting, we regard the \$232.27 rate per square foot buildable as a slightly low indicator for the subject.
-The 1,450 square foot average unit size is similar to that of the subject; the \$336,796 per unit is a slightly low indicator, due to the subject waterfront setting.
+After considering the settings of subject and comparable, we regard the \$232.27 rate per square foot buildable as a useful indicator for the subject; as the 1,450 square foot average unit size is larger than that of the subject, the \$336,796 per unit is a high indicator

-Pending Land Sale No.11 refers to the Maynard's Auction site, a 67,812-square-foot development site on the northwest corner of Wylie Street and West 2nd Avenue in Fairview, east of the subject.
+Pending Land Sale No. 11 refers to the Maynard's Auction site, a 67,812-square-foot development site on the northwest corner of Wylie Street and West 2nd Avenue in Fairview, east of the subject.
 The eight-lot assembly has an offer as of December 2005 for \$100 per square foot buildable or approximately \$23,680,000.
 The property is located on the edge of the Southeast False Creek neighbourhood, but out of the Olympic Village security zone and will not be subject to the additional development cost charges (budgeted at the time of sale between \$12 and \$26 per buildable square foot, plus the citywide \$6 levy.)
 At the present 3.0 FSR limit, the rate per buildable square foot is \$116.40, however at the 3.5 FSR provided on nearby Southeast False Creek South East sites, the rate per buildable square foot is \$99.77.
 After adjustment for time, the 3.0 FSR unit rate is \$123.80 per buildable square foot; at 3.5, the adjusted rate is \$106.11.
-The density is higher and the views and settings are clearly inferior; the buildable square foot rate associated with this trade is low for the subject.
+The density is much higher, and the setting clearly inferior; the unit rates associated with this trade are low for the subject.